santteegt/pleuston/README.md

 }
 ```

+## Testing

+Automatic tests are setup via Travis, executing `npm test`.

+The tests run:

+- linting checks with ESLint and Stylelint
+- basic rendering tests for components with Jest

+While code coverage status will be reported in the console and on Travis, coverage information won't be uploaded to Codacy for any Pull Request from a forked repo.
+That is because of a [security restriction in Travis](https://docs.travis-ci.com/user/pull-requests/#pull-requests-and-security-restrictions).

 ## Code style

 Code linting is setup with [ESLint](https://eslint.org) and [stylelint](https://stylelint.io) following [eslint-config-oceanprotocol](https://github.com/oceanprotocol/eslint-config-oceanprotocol) and [stylelint-config-bigchaindb](https://github.com/bigchaindb/stylelint-config-bigchaindb).

-There's a npm script setup which runs all linting tests:
+There's a npm script setup which runs only linting tests:

 ```bash
 npm run lint
 ```

-## Testing

-Automatic tests are setup via Travis, executing `npm test:ci`.
-If you want to execute these tests locally, please use `npm test`.
-Otherwise, setup an account with [Codacy](https://www.codacy.com/) and provide an API Token as described in their [documentation](https://support.codacy.com/hc/en-us/articles/115000255385).

-At the moment, besides linting tests, there's only one test checking if the whole app can be rendered.

 ## License